ml4ai/delphi/docs/grfn_spec.md

         "name" : <function_name>
         "reference" : <source_code_reference>

-Eventually, we can expand this part of the grammar to accommodate a restricted set of arithmetic operations involved in computing the final value (this is now of interest in the World Modelers program and we\'re interested in supporting this in Delphi).
-But for now, we will start by having the lambda function reference the source code that does the computation, in the translated Python generated by program analysis.
-Any variables that are involved in the computation must be listed in the
+FUTURE: Eventually, we can expand this part of the grammar to accommodate a restricted set of arithmetic operations involved in computing the final value (this is now of interest in the World Modelers program and we\'re interested in supporting this in Delphi).

-\"source\" list of variables (\<variable\_name\> references) in the
+FOR NOW: have the lambda function reference the source code that does the computation, in the translated Python generated by program analysis.
+Any variables that are involved in the computation must be listed in the \"source\" list of variables (\<variable\_name\> references) in the \<function\_assign\_spec\>.

-\<function\_assign\_spec\>.
+As noted above, due to the more semantically rich identifier specification and `<identifier_string>` representation, it is not straightforward to use the `<identifier_string>` as the python symbol in the translated Python generated by program analysis.
+Instead, function and variable identifiers will be represented int he generated Python using their gensym.
+For debugging and visualization purposes, the generated Python code may be displayed with `<identifier_string>` (or some version that is closer to legal Python naming, although in general it does not appear to be possible to create \"safe\" Python names directly from `<identifier_string>`s).

-### Function Decision Specification
+### Function decision specification

+TODO: Review this with the program analysis team

 Handles representation of simple binary condition block::